 It’s OK, soap is not one of the most environmentally damaging things in your household.
 In fact, many experts say that soap itself is a minor issue for the planet because waste dish soap degrades into harmless chemicals very easily.
 However, that’s not to say all soap is sustainable.

 The addition of certain chemicals or a poor approach to packaging (and therefore waste) means that many soaps are not “sustainable”.

-These dish soap brands are sustainable and we think you’re going to love them.
+These dish soap brands are sustainable and have a focus on zero waste eliminating plastic packaging and reducing their carbon footprint and we think you’re going to love them.

 Puracy Natural Dish Soap

 We love Puracy’s soap because it’s very affordable and it’s made in the USA (Texas, to be precise).
 This is a liquid dish soap that is also a zero waste soap.

 Washing dishes is super easy with liquid soaps and reduces waste soap to make zero waste living easier too.

 The end product is made of plants, cruelty-free and uses a refillable dispenser to minimize waste and it’s kind to your skin and your dishes.